Last weekend, I finally redesigned my blog.

 This kept changes coherent across the site, even when adjusting layout, structure, and hierarchy.
 Nothing felt disconnected.

-I still had to make decisions, choosing what to prioritise, shaping direction, and override suggestions when Claude went too far down a rabbit hole.
+I still had to make decisions, choosing what to prioritise, shaping direction, and overriding suggestions when Claude went too far down a rabbit hole.

 Accessibility surfaced early, not retrofitted